 - □ Adhere to COVID-Safe Practices for All Employers (p.
 9). - Adhere to Required COVID-Safe Practices for Retail Establishments (p.
-12). - □ Adhere to maximum occupancy limits per the State's Public Health Order. - Arrange parking facilities to provide for at least six feet of distance between vehicles. - □ Require patrons to remain in or immediately adjacent to their vehicles expect when using facilities, such as restrooms or concessions. - All food and beverage services must adhere to the COVID-Safe Practices for Restaurants (p.
-13) and additional screening and seating requirements for food and drink establishments per the Public Health Order.
-Require patrons to consume concessions only while in or immediately adjacent to their vehicles. - □ Close off access to areas where patrons are likely to congregate. - Access and Ticketing - □ Access to event space shall be strictly monitored to maintain capacity. - □ Arrange for contactless scanning of tickets.
+11). - □ Adhere to maximum occupancy limits per the State's Public Health Order. - Arrange parking facilities to provide for at least six feet of distance between vehicles.
+For open air vehicles, such as golf carts and convertibles, facilities must be arranged to provide for at least 18 feet, or the width of two standard parking spaces, between vehicles. - Adhere to restrictions and/or prohibitions on concessions and tailgating per the Public Health Order. - □ Close off access to areas where patrons are likely to congregate. - Access and Ticketing - Access to event space shall be strictly monitored to maintain capacity. - □ Arrange for contactless scanning of tickets.

-- □ Employ a greeter to communicate safety restrictions and protocols. - □ Install large plexiglass sneeze guards where regular interaction is common. - Arrange for contactless payment and receipt options to the greatest extent possible. - □ Screen employees and customers with a no-contact thermometer; individuals with a temperature reading above 100.4°F should be denied entry.
+- Employ a greeter to communicate safety restrictions and protocols. - □ Install large plexiglass sneeze guards where regular interaction is common. - Arrange for contactless payment and receipt options to the greatest extent possible. - □ Screen employees and customers with a no-contact thermometer; individuals with a temperature reading above 100.4°F should be denied entry.